grilam14/senty/ProjectWebsite/README.txt

 Parts:
 1) Open MySQL or MySql Workbench and run the sql script.
 It does the following:
-   i) Creates a database to store all the data for the website (named 'project') ii) Creates a table to store the users (named 'tbl_user') iii) Create a stored procedure to check if a username (email address) exists in
+   i) Creates a database to store all the data for the website (named 'project') ii) Creates a table to store the users (named 'tbl_user'), to hold users iii) Creates a table to store the users (named 'scores'), to hold company scores iv) Creates a stored procedure to check if a given username (email address) exists in
 	the database.
-If this is the case, it returns an error, if not, it adds the new user's information (name, email, password) to the database.
+If this is the case, it returns an error, indicating that the given username is already in the database, if not, it adds the new user's information (name, email, password) to the database.
+   v) Creates a stored procedure to check if a given username (email address) exists in
+	the database.
+If this is the case, return their password.

    Addtionally, run the bot.sql and twitter_users.sql scripts. bot.sql creates a table to hold information about twitter accounts analyzed through Botometer. twitter_users.sql populates this table with information about roughly ~6000 twitter accounts